 Use cases for the Iteration model:

-- The requirements to the final product are strictly predefined
+- The requirements for the final product are clear from the beginning

-- The main task is predefined, but the details may advance with the time
+- The main task is predefined, but the details may change in the process

 Spiral SDLC Model

-Spiral model – is SDLC model, which combines architecture and prototyping by stages.
-It is a combination of the Iterative and Waterfall SDLC models with the significant accent on the risk analysis.
-The main issue of the spiral model – is defining the right moment to make a step into the next stage.
-The preliminary set time frames are recommended as the solution to this issue.
-The shift to the next stage is done according to the plan, even if the work on the previous stage isn’t done yet.
-The plan is introduced basing on the statistic data, received during the previous projects even from the personal developer’s experience.
+Spiral model is a combination of the Iterative and Waterfall SDLC models with a significant accent on the risk analysis.
+The main issue of the spiral model is defining the right moment to take a step into the next stage.
+The preliminary set timeframes are recommended as the solution to this issue.
+The shift to the next stage is done according to the plan, even if the work on the previous step isn’t done yet.
+The plan is introduced based on the statistical data received in the last projects and even from the personal developer’s experience.

 ADVANTAGES DISADVANTAGES Lifecycle is divided into small parts, and if the risk concentration is higher, the phase can be finished earlier to address the treats Can be quite expensive The development process is precisely documented yet scalable to the changes The risk control demands involvement of the highly-skilled professionals The scalability allows to make changes and add new functionality even at the relatively late stages Can be ineffective for the small projects The earlier working prototype is done - sooner users can point out the flaws Big number of the intermediate stages requires excessive documentation

 Use cases for the Spiral model